johndpope/generative-detection/README.md

 ## Contributing
 The code in this repository is released under the [CC0 1.0 Universal](LICENSE).
 We welcome any contributions to our repository via pull requests.

-## Comments
+## Acknowledgements
-- Our codebase for the architecture of training of the VAE builds heavily on the open-sourced repositories of [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion/tree/a506df5756472e2ebaf9078affdde2c4f1502cd4) and [StyleGAN2](https://github.com/NVlabs/stylegan2-ada-pytorch).
+Our codebase for the architecture of training of the VAE builds heavily on the open-sourced repositories of [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion/tree/a506df5756472e2ebaf9078affdde2c4f1502cd4) and [StyleGAN2](https://github.com/NVlabs/stylegan2-ada-pytorch).
 Thanks for open-sourcing!

 ## BibTeX
 ```bibtex